Hyurl/webium/README.md

 only their handlers will be merged.
 If the routes in that router don't exist in the current one, then references will be created, that means if you modified the routes of that router, the current one will also be affected.

+Middleware are called before all routes, and when concatenating two routes, middleware are always merged.

 #### `method(name: string, path: string, handler: RouteHandler): this`